Push Changes to your org

 • --ignore-conflicts: Use this flag to override conflicts and push changes to the org, potentially overwriting org metadata.

-• --json: When specified, the command outputs a structured JSON object with detailed information about the push operation.
+• --json: When specified, the command outputs a structured JSON object with detailed information about the push operation, including replacement details.

 Source Tracking